 The extent of McLuhan’s “enormous debt” may be seen in multiple posts here.

-The next sentence of the letter indicates that one of Richards’ books McLuhan read at Cambridge was Coleridge on Imagination:
+The next sentence of the letter is probably an indication that one of Richards’ books McLuhan read at Cambridge was Coleridge on Imagination:

-I also owe a great deal to S.T.C.
+I also owe a great deal to S.T.C.1

 McLuhan’s letter shows that he saw Richards as more than a professor and critic of English literature: